 This made the monastery on the island extremely wealthy from gifts bestowed by the visitors.
 Sadly, the increasing wealth of the Lindisfarne monastery ultimately attracted visitors of a most unwelcome kind in the form of the Vikings who came to raid and plunder the island for its riches in 793 AD.
 As the Viking raids on Lindisfarne continued throughout the following century, the monks of the Holy Island were forced to flee to the mainland.

-They took with them the coffin of St Cuthbert and other valuable relics like the famous Lindisfarne Gospels.
+The monks took with them the coffin of St Cuthbert and other valuable relics like the famous Lindisfarne Gospels.
 For over a century, the monks and their successors carried the coffin around the north of England , settling for a time at Norham-on-Tweed, at Chester-le-Street and at Ripon before settling at Durham in the year 995 AD.
-The legendary story behind their settlement at Durham is related in the legend of the Dun Cow.
+The legendary story behind their settlement at Durham is related in the legend of the Dun Cow (see below).

 Warden Law to Dun Holm